Last Updated: July 09, 2026

 🚫 Crucial Alabama Transfer Errors to Avoid

 - Relying on a carry permit as proof of eligibility — Alabama has been a Constitutional Carry state since 2023.
-Many eligible buyers no longer carry a Pistol Permit.
-Never rely on the presence or absence of a permit; always verify a current Alabama-issued photo ID.
+Always verify a current Alabama-issued photo ID.

-- Failing to record the exact serial number from the firearm frame — ATF traces often reject documentation based on box labels or receipts.
-Always copy the serial number directly from the firearm itself.
+- Failing to record the exact serial number from the firearm frame — ATF traces often require documentation based on the firearm itself, not box labels or receipts.

-- Assuming local cities or counties have different rules — Thanks to Alabama’s strong preemption statute (§ 13A-11-61.3), firearm laws are the same whether you are in Birmingham, Huntsville, Mobile, or a rural county.
+- Assuming local cities or counties have different rules — Thanks to Alabama’s strong preemption statute (§ 13A-11-61.3), firearm laws are consistent statewide.

 - Selling to an out-of-state buyer — Federal law (18 U.S.C. § 922) strictly prohibits private firearm transfers across state lines.
-Even buyers from neighboring states like Georgia, Tennessee, or Florida must go through a licensed FFL dealer.
+Even buyers from neighboring states must go through a licensed FFL dealer.

 Alabama Firearm Transfer FAQ